tabularaza27/climatechange_ai/_posts/2021-12-12-building-hvac-control.md

 The problem is that switching to AI control isn’t as easy as replacing your smartphone or buying a new car.
 Buildings are made to last, and even worse, each building has a unique layout, infrastructure, location, and set of user profiles.
 All of this makes modernization very costly.

 In this post, I focus on the problem of designing advanced control methods for HVAC systems in a cost-efficient way.
-In particular, I discuss how to augment data-driven reinforcement learning (RL) with domain-aware physics-based control using a hybrid method called differentiable predictive control (DPC).
+In particular, I discuss how to augment data-driven deep learning with domain-aware physics-based control using a hybrid method called differentiable predictive control (DPC).
 DPC essentially allows a data-driven system to incorporate an approximate physics simulator into its training.
 This enables it to learn a reliable, interpretable model with far less training data than previous data-driven methods.

 ## Which way to the promised land?